tyler-a-cox/linsolve/README.md

 consts = {'a_11': 0.0, 'a_21': 2.0, 'a_31':4.0, 'a_12':1.0, 'a_22':1.0, 'a_32':1.0}
 ```

-We then feed these into `linsolve.LinearSolver`, passing the `consts` dictionary as a key-word arguments.
+We then feed these into `linsolve.LinearSolver`, passing the `consts` dictionary as keyword arguments.

 ```python
 ls = linsolve.LinearSolver(data, **consts)